Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities: Introduction

 Here $W_1$ is the pure weight one Hodge structure corresponding to $D$, and $W_2/W_1$ is essentially the Hodge structure on $H^2(\hY)$.
-For example, in Case (ii) above, the limiting mixed Hodge structure determines the polarized Hodge structure of $Y_0$, hence by the global Torelli theorem it determines $Y_0$ together with the linear system $|\Gamma|$, whose general member is a genus $2$ curve.
+For example, in Case (ii) above, the limiting mixed Hodge structure determines the polarized Hodge structure of $Y_0$.
+Hence, by the global Torelli theorem for $K3$ surfaces, it determines $Y_0$ together with the linear system $|\Gamma|$, whose general member is a smooth curve of genus $2$.
 If $Y_0$ is otherwise generic, there are only finitely many singular curves in $|\Gamma|$ whose normalizations are an elliptic curve with a given $j$-invariant, so the period map is generically finite-to-one.
 However, it seems hard to go further and use the full information of the limiting mixed Hodge structure to determine the pair $(\hY, D)$, or equivalently to determine exactly which singular element of $|\Gamma|$ corresponds to the limiting mixed Hodge structure.
 Concretely, since $H^{2,0}(\hY)$ has dimension one, mixed Hodge structures which are given as extensions of the above type have not yet been understood geometrically.
-The problem is roughly equivalent to finding a geometric understanding of the intermediate Jacobian of $\hY \times D$.
+The problem is roughly equivalent to finding a way to exploit the information contained in certain points of the intermediate Jacobian of $\hY \times D$.